 If your "financial planner" is a stockbroker who sells and markets stocks, bonds or other securities products, the easiest way to assess their certifications is checking the FINRA platform Brokercheck.
 Simply type in the brokers name and you will see what certifications the broker or...Read more »

 If you have the name of the company you can simply go onto the SEC platform known as EDGAR and enter the name of the company or its ticker.
 This SEC platform will contain a trove of data on the company at issue.
 As for the broker there is no regulation that I am aware of that mandates a stock...Read more »

 You absolutely may still have a stockbroker fraud claim if their was a market downturn.
 Much will depend on the violation that you are alleging occurred whether it be fraud, misrepresentation, unsuitability or any number of potential violations.
 Your investment losses and whether you have sustained...Read more »

 There are rules in place protecting you against bad or unsuitable investments.
 FINRA suitability rules for instance require that any investment recommendation made by a broker to an investor must be in line with investors stated financial profile and objectives.
 What I think you might be...Read more »

 As a former Series 7 and 66 stockbroker I can attest to having personally "talked up" many different securities.
 Whether there is a cause of action depends on what you mean by "talked up".
-If the stock broker mispresented the issue or provided false information concerning the stock there would be...Read more »
+If the stock broker mispresented the issue or provided false information concerning the...Read more »

 Whether a client needs to be contacted really depends on the context concerning the question.
 If the investment account is a non-discretionary account then the broker has to contact the client prior to each trade being entered.
 If the account is a managed account where the broker has received...Read more »